 Ultimately, not paying your taxes causes a tax levy.
 The IRS will send you a Notice for Demand for Payment if it concludes that you owe back taxes due to neglect or refusal.
 The IRS will also send you a Final Notice of Intent to Levy and a Notice of Your Right to a Hearing at least 30 days before a levy kicks in.
 Notices are delivered by hand or via the mail.
 Tax levies can impact both individual returns and business returns.

-What Is a Levy Release?
+What Is an IRS Levy Release?

 - File an appeal.